21 Meanings

 And every time you go to sleep

-All those dreams inside your head
+Are those dreams inside you head?

-Is there sunlight on your bed
+Is there sunlight on your bed?

 And every time you're driving home